menacit/logging_course/06-traffic_logging.md

 **I**nformation
 e**X**port.

 More or less the same as NetFlow.

+If you wanna play with it but don't have an "enterprise-grade" switch, try [softflowd](https://github.com/irino/softflowd).

 ![bg right:30%](images/06-space_walk.jpg)